TEGrundy/DAT2Homework/README.md

 Optional: Use the the command line to discover something "interesting" about the Chipotle data.
 Try using the commands from the "advanced" section!

 ##Answers
 1.This data appears to be a listing of orders with a several descriptive columns.
 Order_id (pk), quantity, item_name, choice_description, item_price.
-Commands used:
+Commands used:<>
 a. head chipotle.tsv
-  b. tail chipotle.tsv
+ ** tail chipotle.tsv

 2. There appears to be 1834 order ids.
 Commands Used:
   a. sort chipotle.tsv